spokestack/spokestack-android/README.md

 * `synthesize(SynthesisRequest)`: Sends text to Spokestack's cloud TTS service to be synthesized as audio.
 Under the default configuration, this audio will be played automatically when available.

 ## Development
-Maven is used for building/deployment, and the package is hosted at JCenter.
+Maven is used for building/deployment, and the package is hosted at Maven Central.

 This package requires the [Android NDK](https://developer.android.com/ndk/guides/index.html) to be installed and the `ANDROID_HOME` and `ANDROID_NDK_HOME` variables to be